octoml/octoai-textgen-cookbook/doctalk/backend/README.md

 build a container image suitable for AWS Lambda.
 This involves specifying the base image, copying your application code into the container, installing any dependencies, and setting the entry point for your Lambda function.
+We've provided you with a Dockerfile that meets the requirements stated above so you can edit it.

 _Build the Container Image:_ Use AWS SAM CLI to build your container image.
-The command would generally be:
+Run the following command from the `app/` directory:

 `sam build --use-container`

-Test Locally (Optional): Before deploying, you can test your Lambda function locally using SAM

-`sam local invoke`

 #### _Deploy to AWS Lambda:_